 - Protecting sensitive data and mitigating the risk of malware, such as ransomware, being uploaded to the infrastructure

-The team quickly realized they needed a Cloud Access Security Broker (CASB) solution with advanced Data Loss Prevention (DLP) to help address these immediate items, along with future challenges likely to arise as they migrated more data and applications to the cloud.
-After a thorough comparison of vendors, they selected Lookout CASB with DLP to transition their HCM platform confidently and securely to the cloud.
+The team quickly realized they needed a cloud access security broker (CASB) solution with advanced DLP to help address these immediate items, along with future challenges likely to arise as they migrated more data and applications to the cloud.
+After a thorough comparison of vendors, they selected Lookout Secure Cloud Access with DLP to transition their HCM platform confidently and securely to the cloud.